-- We analyze the constraints and dependencies in distances among echoes from different surfaces, and develop probabilistic evidence accumulation and recursive outlier removal algorithms to reliably associate echo distances to reflection surfaces.
-We compensate the minute hand sway movement during walking, and automatically detect doors by their small recessions, thus increased distances. - We propose measurement gestures and a probabilistic resampling algorithm for fast, robust room size/shape estimation in tens of seconds.
-We design classification algorithms to distinguish corridor segments, turning corners, open spaces, and cluttered areas for fine grained and more robust mapping. - We build a prototype and extensive experiments in real buildings show that a $2 \sim 3$ minute walk can produce fine-grained corridor shapes and detect recessed doors at precision of 92% and location error of $1 \sim 2m$ at 90-percentile; the measurement gesture can estimate room geometry at errors < 0.3m at 80-percentile.
+- We propose measurement gestures and a probabilistic resampling algorithm for fast, robust room size/shape estimation in tens of seconds.
+We design classification algorithms to distinguish corridor segments, turning corners, open spaces, and cluttered areas for fine grained and more robust mapping. - We develop a mapping application on Android devices, and demonstrate its capability of real-time mapping for indoor environments.
+We also propose several techniques for refining the maps based on common features of indoor building structures. - Extensive experiments in real buildings show that a $2 \sim 3$ minute walk can produce fine-grained corridor shapes and detect recessed doors at precision of 92% and location error of $1 \sim 2 \ cm$ at 90-percentile; the measurement gesture can estimate room geometry at errors $< 0.3 \ m$ at 80-percentile.
 Compared to state of the art, the amounts of user efforts and data are both reduced by $1 \sim 2$ orders of magnitude.